tewarid/tewarid.github.io/README.md

 Some useful tips to work with this Jekyll blog

-* Run blog locally using Docker at http://localhost:4000
+* Run blog locally in a Docker container at http://localhost:4000

     ```bash
     ./run-docker.sh
     ```

+    This works well but I've run into a situation where the Docker container [uses excessive CPU time](https://github.com/docker/for-mac/issues/1759) on MacOS while idling.

 * Command to rename all posts in a folder using title specified in Front Matter